Lewis’s F1 build, Cambridge, England

 February – ordering timber

 I spent a while researching timber.
 Being an engineer I’ve written and been on the receiving end of many specifications tightly defining an object.
-The organic nature of timber, coupled with the complexities of timber specification methods made this feel complicated. what’s a board foot?
-How many knots do you get in your board?
+The organic nature of timber, coupled with the complexities of timber specification methods made this feel complicated.
+What’s a board foot?
+How many knots are you likely to get in your boards?

-I wasn’t sure where I could buy decent Canadian red cedar, or a suitabe alternative locally so eventually plumped for buying on line at timbersource.co.uk.
-It seemed expensive but there website made it feel accessible, coupled with an email exchange confirming that they could supply 14 feet as a single length, with no need to fall back on their website discalimer “We may supply in more than one length to achieve your length requirement” .
+I wasn’t sure where I could buy decent Canadian red cedar, or a suitable alternative locally so eventually plumped for buying on line at timbersource.co.uk.
+It seemed expensive but there website made it feel accessible, coupled with an email exchange confirming that they could supply 14 feet as a single length.
+This meant I could happily ignore their website disclaimer “We may supply in more than one length to achieve your length requirement” .

 Unlikely looking self build kayak kit